-Low operating costs, speed, memory capacity, and programming simplicity, make the UNIVAC Solid-State Computer an ideal solution to problems which heretofore were too expensive for many computer users.
+Low operating costs, high speeds, large storage capacity, and programming simplicity, make the UNIVAC Solid-State Computer an ideal solution to problems which heretofore were too expensive for many computer users.

 ONE TIME JOBS Because of the programming, debugging, and computer expenses involved in conventional types of computers, management was often reluctant to request special reports.
-With the UNIVAC Solid-State Computer and the power of the FLOW-MATIC statements, costs can be reduced to point where the production of these reports are now economically feasible.
+With the UNIVAC Solid-State Computer, costs can be reduced to a point where the production of these reports is now economically feasible.